Cascades towards noise-induced transitions on networks revealed using information flows: Results

-The path analysis reveal that at the tipping point the system can either (a) move from one metastable point to another, or (b) relax back to the ground state it evolved from (\cref{fig:max_trajectory}).
-The most likely paths reaching the tipping point from one of the ground state results in a configuration in which a high degree cluster set of nodes has to flip (e.g. 1,0,3,4,6 in \cref{fig:max_trajectory} at \(\langle S \rangle = 0.5)\).
-This trajectory is less likely than essentially reversing the path shown in \cref{fig:max_trajectory}.
-Hence, most of the tipping points ``fail'' and relax back to the metastable ground state from which it evolved (\cref{fig:butterfly}{b}).
-If, however, it does make the metastable transition to the other side, the ``tail'' in the graph remains stable for these transitions, yielding relative high correlation for node 8, 9.
-The information flows reflect how certain a given node is about the future system state, e.g. \(H(S^{t + \tau} | s_i^{t})\), revealing how much uncertainty it has on how quickly \(p(S^{t + \tau})\) converges to some stable trajectory around a future metastable state.
+At the tipping point, the system is most likely to either move to a new attractor state or relax back to its original state (\cref{fig:max_trajectory}).
+Path analysis reveals that the most likely paths to the tipping point result in a configuration where a high-degree cluster of nodes must flip.
+This trajectory is less likely than reversing the path shown in \cref{fig:max_trajectory}, explaining why most tipping points "fail" and relax back to the original attractor state (\cref{fig:butterfly}b).